tomas-fryza/vhdl-course/lab8-project/README.md

 Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.
 Put a descriptive top-level schematic of your application.

-### Component(s) simulation
+### Component(s) simulations

 Write descriptive text and put simulation screenshots of your components.

 ## Instructions

-Write an instruction manual for your application, including photos and a link to a short app video.
+Write an instruction manual for your application, including link to a short app video.

 ## References